 I am a Licensed Mental Health Counselor (LH.60649659).
 My education includes a M.A. in Clinical Psychology (Seattle University), a B.A. in Mathematics (Boston University), and a B.A. in Philosophy (Boston University).
-I have completed Level 1, Level 2, and Level 3 Practicum Training in Gottman Method Couples Therapy, ongoing post-graduate training in individual and couples counseling with Gestalt Associates Training of Los Angeles since 2011, AEDP (Accelerated Experiential Dynamic Psychotherapy) Immersion Training for treating trauma from an attachment and neurobiologial model, and over 15 years of training and personal experience with mindfulness and meditation.
+I have completed Level 1, Level 2, and Level 3 Training in Gottman Method Couples Therapy, and I am completing my final Gottman Certification in 2018.
+I have been participating in annual post-graduate training in individual and couples counseling with Gestalt Associates Training of Los Angeles since 2011.
+To better serve my clients with trauma and attachment needs, I recently completed the AEDP (Accelerated Experiential Dynamic Psychotherapy) Immersion Training which focuses on treating trauma from an attachment and neurobiologial model.
+I have over 15 years of training and personal experience with mindfulness and meditation that I also bring to my work.
 Since 2010 I have led Gottman Relationship workshops for couples and new/expecting parents as a Bringing Baby Home and 7 Principles Educator.

 I am a member of the American and Washington Mental Health Counselors Associations.
 In addition to my formal training, I have presented papers on the experience of parenting a child with anxiety and other issues related to parenting and parenthood.
 I am interested in understanding and supporting the development of healthy relationships and healthy families.

 I am primarily a process-focused and experiential therapist.
 This means that I will work with you to: (a) explore the process of what you are doing and how you are doing it, (b) raise awareness about your thoughts, feelings, and behaviors, (c) explore the benefits and limitations of your habitual ways of responding to the environment, and (d) experiment with choices to facilitate deeper and more meaningful interactions with yourself and others.